 The Company adopts prudent liquidity risk management by monitoring its projected and actual cash inflows and outflows to ensure that its funding needs are identified and managed in advance.
 The Company maintains sufficient cash deemed adequate to finance its operations.
-The Company has no financial assets and liabilities which mature later than one year from the end of the reporting period, apart from non-current lease liabilities matured within (one to five years).
+The Company has no financial assets and liabilities which mature later than one year from the end of the reporting period, apart from non-current lease liabilities with repayments due within one to five years.